City to request relief from Article 97

 The City Council voting during its Jan.
 15 meeting to grant Boston-based Beauport Shores LLC, Boston, the owner of 35 Fuller St., special permits to increase the number of residential building units from two to six, and to decrease the minimum lot area per dwelling unit and minimum open space per dwelling unit.

-In addition to a public hearing, council members discussed the project's impact on traffic flow and safety, adequacy of utilities and public services, neighborhood character, qualities of natural environments, and potential fiscal impact.
+In addition to a public hearing, council members discussed the social economics for community need, traffic flow and safety, adequacy of utilities and public services, neighborhood character, qualities of natural environments, and potential fiscal impact.

 Commented

-Note: This story will be updated on gloucestertimes.com.